sebasarangot96/3D_bivariate_map_of_Colombia/README.md

 colombia-bivariate-3d-legend.png – final map with legend overlay

-## 📊 Output Example
-Here is the final rendered map:

 ## 🙏 Acknowledgments
 This workflow is based on the repository of Milos Agathon